 We end up creating a lot of content for our businesses.

-First, there’s any assets we use in our client processes, like surveys, video tutorials, and checklists.
-Then there’s any marketing content we create, like emails, blog posts, or free trainings.
+First, there are all of the assets we use in our client processes, like surveys, video tutorials, and checklists.
+Then there’s any marketing content we create, like emails, blog posts, or free training courses.

 Then there’s things we create to make our own jobs easier.